fruitcake/omnipay-pesapal/README.md

 The transactionReference is `pesapal_transaction_tracking_id`, which is set by Pesapal. the transactionId is your own id (`pesapal_merchant_reference`), which will be generated if not provided.

-**Note, transactionReference, transactionId and paymentMethod are only available in the CompletePurchaseResponse when both `pesapal_transaction_tracking_id` and `pesapal_merchant_reference` are set in the query, or the transactionId and transactionReference are set as parameters. **

 See the documentation on [http://developer.pesapal.com/how-to-integrate/step-by-step](http://developer.pesapal.com/how-to-integrate/step-by-step)

 ### Sandbox / Demo